St Hilary – St Hilary’s Church

 History

 The origins of the church in St Hilary date back to the late 12th century.
 It was dedicated to Saint Hilarius, bishop of Poitiers, who lived in the fourth century.
 Probably, however, it initially was dedicated to a Breton missionary and saint, Ilar or a native saint Elian.
-Probably the oblivion of these saints led to the recognition of the church’s dedication to the bishop of Poitiers.
+Likely the obscurity of these saints led to the recognition of the church’s dedication to the bishop of Poitiers.
 In the fourteenth century, the church was enlarged by the southern aisle, and in the sixteenth century by the western tower.
-In the 19th century, a renovation was carried out, during which windows and roofs were replaced and a porch was added.
+In 1861-1862, renovation was carried out under the supervision of Sir George Gilbert Scott, during which the windows and roofs were renewed and a porch was built.

 Architecture